Vinuhub-vinuchain/Multitoksender-/README.md

-# VinuHub Multi token sender
+# VinuHub Multi-Token Sender

-Send Native Vc or other tokens under vinuchain to multiple address on vinuchain with just one click.
+A React + TypeScript dApp for sending native VC or ERC20 tokens to multiple recipients on VinuChain (Chain ID: 207) using a smart contract.
+Features wallet connection, CSV upload, and transaction history.